- Books, Literature, and Writing

 I fully expected Persona Paper to become my primary writing community for social blogging.
 It was suitable for any kind of G-rated writing.
 It still has many writers who gather there who read and comment on each other's work, but it no longer pays its writers.
 It has also recently changed ownership and is in transition.
 It remains to be seen what direction it will take.

 We've all heard it's not good to put all one's eggs in one basket.
 One just never can tell how successful a new site will be.
 At least Persona Paper has been upfront in keeping its writers in the loop.
-Many of us are sad that the site will close one of these days.
+It is now under new ownership, but it's still now back to paying writers.

 Niume has collected writers, artists, and photographers from many countries.
 I think it is replacing Bubblews as the most popular social blogging site and it is also home to refugees of the now-closed Tsu.
 It requires very little text -- only requiring five lines of text per post, but there must also be some form of media.
 The platform is easy to use.